reguv760/gatsby-storeytime/README.md

 5. Configure form

 - add "data-netlify-recaptcha="true" to <form>
-- define handleChange, handleRecaptcha and onSubmit functionality
+- define handleChange, handleRecaptcha and onSubmit functionality in component
+- import navigateTo

 ## Plugins Used